ddmarchlewski/MechaCar_Statistical_Analysis/README.md

 Lot 3 has very difference results with a sample mean of 1496.14 and a p-value of 0.04.
 This is lower than the common significance level of 0.05 and that the null hypothesis can be rejected.
 The image below shows the t-test for lot 3.

 ![Lot3](https://user-images.githubusercontent.com/80054925/123559847-2e64ee00-d764-11eb-96ea-982b75286ddc.png)

+## Study Design: MechaCar vs Competition

+When purchasing a car, there are lots of factors to consider.
+One factor maybe for some people would be how much horsepower a vehicle has.
+We can see if Mechcar's are different from its competition by using our tests.
+Our null hypothesis would be that MechaCar is not different from its competitors and we will test this by gathering data from other competitor cars.
+Finally, by using our t-test, we would look at the population of cars from the competitors and compare it to MechaCar.